Live Streaming vs. Podcasting: What Broadcasters Need to Know

 Podcasts are currently very popular.

 Podcast a pre-recorded show that covers a specific topic.
 Podcasts are most often audio-only files, but they can be accompanied by videos, as well.
-Some broadcasters publish both versions (audio-only and video) so that people can watch if they want or they can listen on the go.
+Some broadcasters and businesses publish both versions (audio-only and video) so that people can watch if they want or they can listen on the go.

 Audio-only podcast streaming consumes less bandwidth since audio files are much smaller.

 Podcasts can be used to generate revenue through sponsorships and ads, or they can be used to create brand awareness.
+Top businesses typically use podcasts to promote themselves and build their brand authority.

 What is a Live Stream?